Impermanence, dukkha and selflessness

 Audience: With the second dukkha, where just does Dharma joy fall in that?

 VTC: Where does Dharma joy fall when we’re talking about the second kind of dukkha?
-The Dharma joy when we’re still sentient beings, it’s still unsatisfactory in the sense that we don’t have the samādhi and the wisdom to really sustain it.
+The Dharma joy when we’re still ordinary beings, it’s still unsatisfactory in the sense that we don’t have the samādhi and the wisdom to really sustain it.
 But it’s a joy that is going in the direction that we want to go to, that will take us to a kind of joy that doesn’t decline.

 Audience: So, as long as we are sentient beings all the pleasurable feelings we experience are…